dataset-vn/DANeS/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Giấy phép Creative Commons " style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />
 The annotated dataset of DANeS is licensed under Creative Commons Attribution 4.0 International License.

+This license lets others distribute, remix, tweak, and build upon your work, even commercially, as long as they credit you for the original creation.
+This is the most accommodating of licenses offered.
+Recommended for maximum dissemination and use of licensed materials.

 ## About us

 ### DATASET .JSC - (+84) 98 442 0826 - info@dataset.vn